jasonmccreary/blog-posts/2013-02-05-forward-compatibile-code.md

 ---
 layout: post
-title: Forward-Compatible Code
+title: "Forward-Compatible Code"
+heading: "Forward-Compatible Code"
 date: 2013-02-05 22:01
 comments: true
 categories:
   - Main Thread
-excerpt: While updating some legacy code to be backward-compatible I found that forward-compatibility was equally important.
+excerpt: "While updating some legacy code to be backward-compatible I found that forward-compatibility was equally important."
+subheading: "While updating some legacy code to be backward-compatible I found that forward-compatibility was equally important."
-description: While updating some legacy code to be backward-compatible I found that forward-compatibility was equally important.
+description: "While updating some legacy code to be backward-compatible I found that forward-compatibility was equally important."
+subheading: "While updating some legacy code to be backward-compatible I found that forward-compatibility was equally important."
 ---
 Most developers know about backward-compatibility &mdash; ensuring code runs under past versions.
 But what about forward-compatibility?
 Developing code compatible with future versions can be equally important.